dougbutner/web-4/README.md

 5. Nations (aka Countries, States, Republics, etc)
 6. Global

-Using this existing geopolitical stratification is recommended for those wishing to build a web 4 system because it makes varying global systems easily storable in a one relational database model or similar data structure, and is understood by local people, governments, etc.
+Using this existing geopolitical stratification is recommended for those wishing to build a web 4 system because it makes varying global systems easily storable in a one relational database model or similar data structure, and is understood by local people, governments, etc. Any other system is possible if one is willing to create it.

 Once we have our geodomains, we must define what makes a geotribe.